Nancy H. Adsit: Career

-Months before the articles were completed the demand for parlor conversation on the topics which so absorbed her induced Adsit to open her home to groups of ladies and gentlemen, who cared to take up the study in earnest.
+She was possessed of an unusual combination: great literary ability and excellent business sense.
+Months before the articles were completed, the demand for parlor conversation on the topics which so absorbed her induced Adsit to open her home to groups of ladies and gentlemen, who cared to take up the study in earnest.
 The field of her labor gradually broadened, and from 1880, she gave lecture courses in nearly all the principal cities of the U.S..
 Her name became prominently identified with art education, both in the U.S. and abroad.
 While Adsit disclaimed being an artist, she was a competent and thorough critic and elucidator of art.
 Her criticisms of prints, especially, were sought by connoisseurs and collectors.
 The secret of her success lay in the fact that her work was simply the expression of her own personality, including an abounding enthusiasm which carried her audiences.
 In a report of its Wisconsin secretary to the Association for the Advancement of Women, of which Adsit is one of the vice-presidents, the writer said: "To Mrs. C. D. Adsit's work is due, directly or indirectly, most of the art interest in our State as well as the entire West."
 Her own adverse experiences quickened and enlarged her sympathies toward all working women, to whom she gave not only wholesome advice, but also substantial aid.
 Her home in Milwaukee was a center of art and of social interchange.